-At the Meeting, Shareholders will be asked to consider and vote (the "Incentive Plan Resolution") whether to adopt a proposed form of LTI Plan, which was authorized by the Board June 11, 2024, concurrently with the approval of this Circular and is filed at www.sedarplus.ca/ concurrently herewith.
-The LTI Plan is referred to as "omnibus" as it provides for awards of stock options ("Options"), performance share units ("PSUs"), restricted share units ("RSUs") and deferred share units ("DSUs" and together with PSUs and RSUs, the "Unit Awards").
+At the Meeting, Shareholders will be asked to consider and if thought fit, vote (the "Incentive Plan Resolution") for the continuation of the LTI Plan, which was most recently approved by shareholders at the August 7, 2024, annual general meeting and is filed at www.sedarplus.ca/.
+The LTI Plan is referred to as "omnibus" as it provides for awards of share options ("Options"), performance share units ("PSUs"), restricted share units ("RSUs") and deferred share units ("DSUs" and together with PSUs and RSUs, the "Unit Awards").
 The LTI Plan also contains additional incentive provisions to create Participant share purchase commitments ("SPCs") which allow the Company to contribute up to 25% of the cost of buying Shares (either directly form the Company's treasury or from the market through a stock exchange) which Participants commit to purchase by way of regular payroll deductions.
 Capitalized terms either have the meaning defined in this section or within the LTI Plan filed concurrently with this Circular.
-The TSXV has conditionally accepted the LTI Plan subject to approval by shareholders and the filing of customary post-meeting legal documentation.
+The TSX Venture Exchange accepted notice of the LTI Plan in 2024 and its continuation, if approved by shareholders, will continue to be subject to TSXV approval expected in the ordinary course given the LTI Plan has not changed in any respect.

-The LTI Plan is always subject to compliance with the requirements of the TSX Venture Exchange Policy 4.4 (Security Based Compensation) and is to be implemented and used subject to the terms of that policy, as it may be amended from time-to-time.
-Any inconsistency between the policy and this Plan is to be resolved in favour of compliance with the policy.
-The LTI Plan will replace the incentive option plan ("2023 Share Option Plan") approved by shareholders at the August 2, 2023 shareholders meeting.
+The LTI Plan remains subject to ongoing compliance with the requirements of the TSX Venture Exchange Policy 4.4 (Security Based Compensation) and is to be implemented and used subject to the terms of that policy, as it may be amended from time-to-time.
+Any inconsistency between the policy and this Plan is to be resolved to ensure compliance with the policy.